0xRealmaz/GRC-Portfolio-NovaTech/NIST-CSF-Assessment.md

 The organization demonstrates low cybersecurity maturity across all NIST CSF functions.

-Major gaps include lack of:
+Key gaps include:
-- Asset visibility
+- Lack of asset visibility
-- Access controls
+- Weak access controls
-- Monitoring systems
+- No monitoring capabilities
-- Incident response capability
+- No incident response process
-- Backup and recovery processes
+- No backup and recovery strategy

-Addressing these areas is critical to improving overall security posture.